Jaclyn Augustyn Smith

 In 2018, CORE was recognized and accepted into the I.D.E.A.
 (International Dance Educators Association), which is currently comprised of 260 organizations around the globe, for excellence in dance education.
 Additionally, CORE has been invited as an ambassador to the Wingman for Dance program and implements their philosophies for young people in our weekly lessons.

-Jaclyn holds a multitude of certifications in pre/post natal fitness instruction and health, Pilates, and has released a number of instructional DVDs.
+Jaclyn holds a multitude of certifications in pre/post natal fitness instruction and health, Pilates, Yoga and cross-training.
 She maintains professorship at local colleges and universities implementing dance technique and movement fundamentals.